JeffDemanche/Path-Stencil/README.md

  - aperture - Aperture size, 0 is no DoF, larger values make out of focus regions more out of focus.
  - focal - Focal distance.
 Distance at which objects are in focus.

+# Bugs

+The only bug is I'm hard multiplying all emission values by 5 because otherwise the render is very dark and I can't figure out why.

 # Features

  - BRDFs: Diffuse and Phong BRDFs live in separate functions in `PathTracer.cpp`, but reflections and refractions are more integrated into `traceRay`.
 I did write separate functions to calculate reflection and refraction vectors, and also for fresnel.